My Favorite Guided Tours of Chicago

 www.mlb.com/cubs

-Taking a tour of Wrigley Field is the the next best thing to going to a Chicago Cubs ballgame.
-After all, you’re inside this historic stadium, second oldest in Major League Baseball.
-What’s more, your tour guides will take you around the entire ballpark while talking about its storied history.
+Taking a tour of Wrigley Field is the next best thing to going to a Chicago Cubs ballgame.
+After all, you’re inside this historic stadium, the second oldest in Major League Baseball.
+Moreover, your tour guides will take you around the entire ballpark while discussing its storied history.
 You even get to see but not touch, the famous Wrigley Field ivy covering the outfield walls.
-In addition, your tour guides will lead you through the visiting team’s locker room, the press box and other select seats.
+In addition, your tour guides will lead you through the visiting team’s locker room, the press box, and other select seats.
 Your tour concludes right at the Cubs dugout, where you can have your picture taken.

 Famous Visiting Ballplayers

 Although the visitor locker room is much smaller than the Cubs, can you imagine the people who have been here?
-For instance, Babe Ruth, Ty Cobb and even Michael Jordan when he was with the cross-town White Sox.
+For instance, when he was with the cross-town White Sox, Babe Ruth, Ty Cobb, and even Michael Jordan.
 In fact, Wrigley was the setting for Babe Ruth’s called HR shot during the 1932 World Series.
 That’s not to mention baseball icons like Willie Mays, Hank Aaron and inter-league rivals like Stan Musial and Ken Griffey Jr.

 About The Author